Guidelines for the task

 "resolved_utterance": "Yes, I want to continue my studies in computer science.",

-"response": "Do you want to study abroad?",
+"response": "Do you want to study in the Netherlands, Europe, or somewhere further away?",

 "ptkb_provenance": [